Making breastfeeding mums feel welcome

 To join the Breastfeeding Friendly scheme, business owners must sign a declaration agreeing that they and their staff will support a breastfeeding mother on their premises, offering a seat and a glass of water where possible.

-For more information and to join the scheme please email email@example.com or call 01539 733 333.
+For more information or to join the scheme please email firstname.lastname@example.org or call 01539 733 333.